-TABLE III-1A ORGANIC CHEMICAL WATER QUALITY OBJECTIVES
+TABLE 3-2 ORGANIC CHEMICAL WATER QUALITY OBJECTIVES

-CONSTITUENT MAXIMUM CONCENTRATION (μg/l) APPLICABLE WATER BODIES Chlorodibromomethane (DBCM) 4.9 New Alamo Creek, from Old Alamo Creek to Ulatis Creek; Ulatis Creek, from New Alamo Creek to Cache Slough Dichlorobromomethane (DCBM) 16 New Alamo Creek, from Old Alamo Creek to Ulatis Creek; Ulatis Creek, from New Alamo Creek to Cache Slough Chloroform 46 New Alamo Creek, from Old Alamo Creek to Ulatis Creek; Ulatis Creek, from New Alamo Creek to Cache Slough municipal supply (MUN) shall not contain lead in excess of 0.015 mg/l.
-The Regional Water Board acknowledges that specific treatment requirements are imposed by state and federal drinking water regulations on the consumption of surface waters under specific circumstances.
-To protect all beneficial uses the Regional Water Board may apply limits more stringent than MCLs.
+CONSTITUENT MAXIMUM CONCENTRATION (μg/l) APPLICABLE WATER BODIES Chlorodibromomethane (DBCM) 4.9 New Alamo Creek, from Old Alamo Creek to Ulatis Creek; Ulatis Creek, from New Alamo Creek to Cache Slough Dichlorobromomethane 16 o (DCBM) New Alamo Creek, from Old Alamo Creek to Ulatis Creek; Ulatis Creek, from New Alamo Creek to Cache Chloroform 46 Slough New Alamo Creek, from Old Alamo Creek to Ulatis Creek; Ulatis Creek, from New Alamo Creek to Cache Slough

-Cryptosporidium and Giardia
+3.1.4 Cryptosporidium and Giardia

 Waters shall not contain Cryptosporidium and Giardia in concentrations that adversely affect the public water system component1 of the MUN beneficial use.
-This narrative water quality objective for Cryptosporidium and Giardia shall be applied within the Sacramento-San Joaquin Delta and its tributaries below the first major dams (shown in Figure A44-1) and should be implemented as specified in Section IV of the Basin Plan.
+This narrative water quality objective for Cryptosporidium and Giardia shall be applied within the Sacramento-San Joaquin Delta and its tributaries below the first major dams (shown in Figure A44-1) and should be implemented as specified in Chapter 4 of the Basin Plan.
 Compliance with this objective will be assessed at existing and new public water system intakes.